apache/spark/docs/apache-airflow/executor/kubernetes.rst

 With KubernetesExecutor, each task runs in its own pod.
 The pod is created when the task is queued, and terminates when the task completes.
-Historically, in scenarios such as burstable workloads, this presented a resource utilization advantage over CeleryExecutor, where you needed a fixed number of long-running celery worker pods, whether or not there were tasks to run.
+Historically, in scenarios such as burstable workloads, this presented a resource utilization advantage over CeleryExecutor, where you needed a fixed number of long-running Celery worker pods, whether or not there were tasks to run.

 However, the :doc:`official Apache Airflow Helm chart <helm-chart:index>` can automatically scale celery workers down to zero based on the number of tasks in the queue, so when using the official chart, this is no longer an advantage.